Skip to content

 Step 2: Connect Project to SpiraTeam

-Now define a service connection.
-It is a connection details for SpiraTeam used later to gather test set information.
-So we need ot open Project settings:
+Now, define a service connection.
+This provides connection details for SpiraTeam, which are used later to gather test set information.
+So, we need to open Project settings:

 vstest_rl_projsettings.png